Build AI-Assisted blog with AdminForth and Nuxt in 20 minutes

 },

-{ name: 'passwordHash', backendOnly: true, showIn: [] },
+{ name: 'password_hash', backendOnly: true, showIn: { all: false } },

 {

-name: 'publicName',
+name: 'public_name',

 type: AdminForthDataTypes.STRING,